-Ping

-In the Address: field, enter the IP number for which you want to check the network connection.
-Input: four numerical values separated by periods, e.g. 160.1.180.20.
-As an alternative, you can enter the name of the computer whose connection you want to check

-- Press the Start button to begin the test.
-The TNC shows the status information in the Ping field - Press the Stop button to conclude the test
+Setting Meaning Ping In the Address: field, enter the IP number for which you want to check the network connection.
+Input: four numerical values separated by periods, e.g. 160.1.180.20 .
+As an alternative, you can enter the name of the computer whose connection you want to check Press the Start button to begin the test.
+The TNC shows the status information in the Ping field Press the Stop button to conclude the test Routing For network specialists: Status information of the operating system for the current routing Press the Update button to refresh the routing information Select the NFS UID/GID tab to enter the user and group

-Routing

-For network specialists: Status information of the operating system for the current routing

-- Press the Update button to refresh the routing information - Select the NFS UID/GID tab to enter the user and group identifications:
+Select the NFS UID/GID tab to enter the user and group identifications:

-Set UID/GID for NFS shares

-- User ID: Definition of which user identification the end user uses to access files in the network.
-Ask your network specialist for the proper value - Group ID: Definition of the group identification with which you access files in the network.
+Setting Meaning Set UID/GID for NFS shares User ID : Definition of which user identification the end user uses to access files in the network.
+Ask your network specialist for the proper value Group ID : Definition of the group identification with which you access files in the network.
 Ask your network specialist for the proper value